-The ensuing chaos is regrettable and unprofessional, but the league suspended operations officially on April 2nd 2019.
+The ensuing chaos is regrettable, but the league suspended operations officially on April 2nd 2019.
 Roughly two weeks later, the AAF filed for bankruptcy with Tom only spending a reported 70 million of his 250 million ‘commitment’.

 Head of Player Relations

 Investor/ Player Engagement Board Advisor

 Gambling, fantasy football, scores, game videos, special unique interactivity for fans in attendance, news- everything essentially- was going to be in the AAF App.
 MGM liked the gambling idea so much they jumped on board for the tech.
 That being said, the App was released late and was stripped down.
 Some planned tech in the end never made it off the drawing room floor.